CoarseSoftware/ChialispWorkflowEngine/README.md

 # Chialisp Workflow Engine (Alpha)
 ## [chialisp.coarsesoftware.com](https://chialisp.coarsesoftware.com/)

+### Alpha phase of development.
+Things will not work, have bugs and be subject to change.

 ### About
 - Chialisp Workflow Engine is used to build and test chialisp puzzles using an intuitive, UX approach.
 - 100% Offline - meaning there is no backend to ensure puzzles are kept private.